What Is the 100 Points of Identification Check?

 - Document from the Credit Reference Association of Australia

-- Credit card statement from bank, building society, or credit union located in Australia.
+- Credit card statement from the bank, building society, or credit union located in Australia.

 - Australian bank statement